MGajendra001/shiftcare-challenge/README.md

 ### Assumptions and Decisions

-- The JSON file is named `clients.json` and located in the project root.
+- Client data is fetched from https://appassets02.shiftcare.com/manual/clients.json at runtime.
 - Search is case-insensitive and matches partial strings in the `full_name` field.
 - Clients missing `full_name` or `email` fields are handled gracefully:
   - Missing names are excluded from search results.